Ultimate Shreveport Real Estate Investing Guide for 2026

 Buy and Hold

-When the property has grown in value, it can be liquidated at a later date if local market conditions change or your strategy requires a reallocation of the portfolio.
+When the property has increased its value, it can be sold at a later time if local real estate market conditions change or the investor's strategy requires a reallocation of the assets.

 Factors to Consider